Filoti: Turkish domination

 In 1537 the Turks occupy Naxos.
 The Venetians, although subjected and taxed by the Turks, continue to be the landowners of the island, but under the Ottoman administration.
-This seems to be convenient to Turks and Vanetians as well.
+This seems to be convenient to Turks and Venetians as well.
 Turks exercise the administration and collect the taxes through the Venetians, who have a good knowledge of the place for many years.
 Venetians were compromised to obey Turks instead of their own rulers and to treat the natives as vassals like before.
 Filotians, like everyone on the island, are essentially in double possession and are starting to react.
 The first known rebellion of Naxos villagers against the seigniors, due to excessive taxation, is reported in 1641.
 It is a transitional period in which Turks, in order to appease the reactions of the Orthodox population, begin to restrict the privileges of Venetians and give more rights to the Naxians.
 Before the Turkish domination in Naxos (1537), the feudal fortunes were inherited or the Duke's consent needed to be transferred.
 After 1537, their fiefs and possessions were transferred as common estates.
 In 1621 the Ottoman regime established the institution of the Common (communities) and Filoti belongs to the "Common of the Villages".
 With the institution of communities, Greeks are allowed to have community administration with elders, to take collective decisions and to submit them to the Turkish administration.

 At this transitional period the Barozzi family takes over the fief of Filoti.
 In 1620, Zorzeto Barozzi bought a tower-like mansion in the center of the village, from a certain Tzuane Tagari, known since then as the "Barozzi Tower".
 Zorzeto Barozzi, was a groom and heir of the last Venetian duke of Naxos, Giacomo IV Crispo.
 He was succeeded by his son Jacob Barozzi, who was one of the most oppressive seignior of Filoti and held the fief from 1648 to 1676.
 Because the feudal privileges had begun to be lost, Jacob Barrotzi, trying to claim and secure his feudal fortune, collected documents from 1372 to 1667 and named the collection "My hegemony in Filoti".
 He came to occupy 71% of the land.
 He presented as his own property even the church of Panagia with the adjoining churches of Agia Paraskevi and Agios Ioannis, with the demand for rent for its use, as well as the right to appoint its priests.
 Although under the Ottoman administration, the seignior insisted on the tactics of the Venetian era and presented Filoti as his property.

 In 1669, Filoti accepts refugees from Crete when it was captured by the Turks.